 Rheumatoid arthritis is an incurable inflammatory disease.
 It’s an autoimmune disorder.
 The body’s immune system attacks the victim’s own body instead of an infection.
 The reasons for this are not known.

-However, we do know that arthritis risk is reduced by moderate drinking.
+But we do know that arthritis risk is reduced by moderate drinking.
 The alcohol can be in beer, wine or spirits.
 Drinking any or all of these reduces rheumatoid arthritis risk.

 Discover more at Rheumatoid Arthritis Risk: Drinking Alcohol Beneficial.